-This will confirm the understanding reached during negotiations of the 2015-2016 State/PEF Agreement regarding continuation of the pilot program for annual leave restoration under Article 33, Discipline.
+This will confirm the understanding reached during negotiations of the 2016-2019 State/PEF Agreement regarding continuation of the program for annual leave restoration under Article 33, Discipline.

-The parties agree that the pilot will begin on July 1, 2008 and expire on April 2, 2016, unless the parties mutually agree to extend the pilot.
-Under this pilot, when vacation credits are restored pursuant to Article 33.4(a)(4), and such restoration causes the total vacation credits to exceed 40 days, an employee is allowed a period of one year from the date of restoration or the employee's return to work, whichever is later, to reduce the total accumulation to 40 days.
-In order to be eligible under this pilot, the date of the decision that deems the employee's suspension improper or the date of the decision finding the employee innocent of all charges must be on or after April 2, 2011 and on or before April 2, 2016.
+The parties agree that the program will begin on July 1, 2008 and expire on April 2, 2019, unless the parties mutually agree to extend the program.
+Under this program, when vacation credits are restored pursuant to Article 33.4(a)(4), and such restoration causes the total vacation credits to exceed 40 days, an employee is allowed a period of one year from the date of restoration or the employee's return to work, whichever is later, to reduce the total accumulation to 40 days.
+In order to be eligible under this program, the date of the decision that deems the employee's suspension improper or the date of the decision finding the employee innocent of all charges must be on or after April 2, 2011 and on or before April 2, 2019.